ali-bazrkar/subtitle-generator-script-whisper/README.md

 ✅ preloads cuda libs when running on GPU preventing errors related to missing libs.

+✅ skips videos with existing SRTs and removes failed or stopped (``ctrl + C``) SRTs

 ✅ provides a friendly and interactive CLI interface for users to get their works done.

+## adding-manual-models

+by default you can pass any HF link you want as a flag in non-interactive mode. i personally want the models to be accessed in the same folder i am running the script so i can manage them better (rather than going to find them in cache folders) so i store models in the ``models`` folder in the same project directory. make a folder like ``turbo`` or any name you would like (you can look at **PRESETS**). clone the model repo and pass the folder name inside **models** folder as your model flag and the script will check your directory first. if it fails it will look for it in Hugging Face.

+> **Note**: If you manually download a model, make sure it is in **CTranslate2 format**. faster-whisper does not directly load the original PyTorch/Transformers model files they must first be converted to CTranslate2 format.

 ## screenshots: